syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 This section explains how to enable selection in the data grid; modes, properties, and events involved in selection and customizations available for selection.

 The data grid allows you to select a specific row or group of rows either programmatically or by touch interactions.
-To enable selection, set the `SfDataGrid.selectionMode` property to a value other than `none`.
+To enable selection, set the [selectionMode] property of SfDataGrid to a value other than `none`.
 This control has different selection modes to perform the selection operation as follows.

 ## Selection modes